urbancamo/urbancamo.github.io/casio-basic/doc/commands/IF_THEN_ELSE.md

 10  INPUT "1 TO 9"; A
 20  IF (0<A) AND (A<10) THEN PRINT "GOOD!"
 ELSE 10
 ```
-"GOOD" is displaye for input values 1 to 9.
+"GOOD" is displayed for input values 1 to 9.
 Re-input is requested for other values.